 I have a friend who is a designer (so, closer to technology and implementation than a business guy; about as close as you can be without being outright technical yourself), and he was hiring developers via eLance [now Upwork].
 Even with consultation from friends of his (e.g. me) who were real engineers, it was extremely difficult to find decent engineers who could do the things he needed, deliver reliably, and iterate according to ongoing testing/customer feedback.
 The end product was merely “okay” – kind of slow, with little glitches here and there.

-If you have total technical ignorance and no local (friend) resources to help you, hiring from eLance or oDesk [now Upwork] is almost impossible to do correctly.
+If you have total technical ignorance and no local (friend) resources to help you, hiring from eLance or oDesk [which have now merged to Upwork] is almost impossible to do correctly.
 I would recommend trying another route.

 Mircea Goia, another Quora power user adds: